all-of-us/data-browser/README.md

 2. cdr-version in the alternative method can be an empty string, '',  to make database named 'public'

 #### Put mysqldump of local mysql database in bucket for importing into cloudsql.
 Call once for db you want to dump
-`./project.rb mysqldump-local-db --db-name public20180206 --bucket all-of-us-workbench-public-cloudsql`
+`./project.rb mysqldump-local-db --db-name public20180206 --bucket aou-db-public-cloudsql`
 ##### Result is
-1. public20180206.sql uploaded to all-of-us-workbench-public-cloudsql
+1. public20180206.sql uploaded to aou-db-public-cloudsql

 #### Import a dump to cloudsql instance by specifying dump file in the --file option.
-`./project.rb cloudsql-import --project all-of-us-workbench-test --instance workbenchmaindb --bucket all-of-us-workbench-public-cloudsql --database public20180206 --file public20180206.sql`
+`./project.rb cloudsql-import --project aou-db-test --instance databrowsermaindb --bucket aou-db-public-cloudsql --database public20180206 --file public20180206.sql`
 ##### Note a 3GB dump can take an hour or so to finish.
-You must wait before running another import on same instance (Cloudsql limitation) You can check status of import at the website: https://console.cloud.google.com/sql/instances/workbenchmaindb/operations?project=all-of-us-workbench-test
+You must wait before running another import on same instance (Cloudsql limitation) You can check status of import at the website: https://console.cloud.google.com/sql/instances/databrowsermaindb/operations?project=aou-db-test
 ##### Or with this command:
 `gcloud sql operations list --instance [INSTANCE_NAME] --limit 10`

 ##### Result
 1) database is in cloudsql

-#### Run `./project.rb cloudsql-import --project all-of-us-workbench-test --instance workbenchmaindb --bucket all-of-us-workbench-public-cloudsql --database public20180206 --file achilles_results.csv.gz` to import only achilles_results into the database.
+#### Run `./project.rb cloudsql-import --project aou-db-test --instance databrowsermaindb --bucket aou-db-public-cloudsql --database public20180206 --file achilles_results.csv.gz` to import only achilles_results into the database.
 #### Import a dump to local mysql db.
-`./project.rb local-mysql-import --sql-dump-file cdr20180206.sql --bucket all-of-us-workbench-public-cloudsql`
+`./project.rb local-mysql-import --sql-dump-file cdr20180206.sql --bucket aou-db-public-cloudsql`

 ##### Result
 1) mysql db is in your local mysql for development.
 You need to alter your env per above to use it.